Horadmard/Algorithm_Design_Translate/README.md

-# This is a project for translating a part of a book
+# This is a project for translating a part of a book using $Latex$